QCResUNet: Joint Subject-level and Voxel-level Segmentation Quality Prediction: Experimental Validation

 \subsection{Implementation details}

 Training procedures were the same for both tasks by using segmentation results were produced by nnUNet, nnFormer, and SegGen.
 Training was carried out using Adam optimizer~\citep{kingma2014adam} with a batch size of 4 for 100 epochs.
 Training was started with an optimal initial learning rate determined by the hyperparameter search and was exponentially decayed by a factor of 0.9 for each epoch until it reached $1\times 10^{-6}$.
 We applied an $L_2$ weight decay of $1 \times 10^{-4}$ in all trainable layers.
 To prevent overfitting, various data augmentations, including random rotation, scaling, mirroring, Gaussian noise, and gamma intensity correction, were applied during training.
 All model training was performed on NVIDIA Tesla A100 GPUs.
 By default, we used a mix of single-precision (FP32) and half-precision (FP16) tensors during training to reduce training time and memory consumption.
 The proposed method was implemented using \texttt{PyTorch v1.12.1}.
-All the code and pre-trained models developed for this work will be available at \href{https://github.com/sotiraslab/QCResUNet}{https://github.com/sotiraslab/QCResUNet}.